Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 Vastus Medialis

 The vastus medialis (VM) helps straighten the knee and stabilize the kneecap.
-It is part of a group of four muscles known as the quadriceps femoris.
+It is part of a group of four muscles, the quadriceps femoris.

 The VM has two parts: the upper part called the Vastus Medialis Longus (VML) and the lower part called the Vastus Medialis Obliquus (VMO), each playing a role in knee movement.

-For blood supply, the VM receives nourishment from the femoral artery, deep femoral artery, and a branch of the popliteal artery.
+The VM receives nourishment for blood supply from the femoral artery, deep femoral artery, and a branch of the popliteal artery.

 Knee Anatomy – Ligaments